EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 SKLL can be installed via Conda.
 You can find installation instructions at the [anaconda](https://docs.anaconda.com/anaconda/install/) page.

-1. To start, download the baseline features and SKLL configuration file (TO INSERT DOWNLOAD LINK), then unzip it into the working directory.
+1. To start, download the [baseline features and SKLL configuration file](https://github.com/EducationalTestingService/metaphor/releases/download/v1.0/naacl_flp_skll_datasets.zip), then unzip it into the working directory.

 2. Next, run
 ```